-- To what degree there is financial risk involved and if the worker has the autonomy to make business decisions when required.
+- To what degree there is a financial risk involved and if the worker has the autonomy to make business decisions when required.

 - All other relevant factors.

 There are few occupations in which individuals may be self-employed or in an employer-employee relationship depending upon circumstances of the employment.
-Some employment involving specialized training may be difficult to securitize due to the factor of control such as physicians, IT consultants, engineers etc. However, during scrutiny of factor of control the payer’s control and influence both are kept under consideration.
+Some employment involving specialized training may be difficult to securitize due to the factor of control such as physicians, IT consultants, engineers, etc. However, during scrutiny of the factor of control the payer’s control and influence both are kept under consideration.
 Ownership or partial ownership of a business is considered as self-employment.
 All contractors and consultants in financial, real estate & business services industries are considered to be self-employed.

 If an applicant is unsure of his employee/self-employment status he/she may request a ruling in the form of a letter or CPT1 form from the CRA to determine their status.
 The ruling will determine the nature of employment and whether it is insured or pensionable.
-The ruling can then be submitted to CIC for CEC application.
+The ruling can then be submitted to CIC for the CEC application.
 The final decision rests with the CIC officer as a CRA ruling does not confirm evidence of employment.

 Assessment of Work Experience applications before January 2, 2013

-- An applicant applying for Canadian Experience Class who had a Temporary Foreign Worker Status must have one year of full-time work experience or equivalent part time experience in any of the 0, A or B occupations listed under the NOC at least 36 months prior to the date of application.
+- An applicant applying for Canadian Experience Class who had a Temporary Foreign Worker Status must have one year of full-time work experience or equivalent part-time experience in any of the 0, A or B occupations listed under the NOC at least 36 months prior to the date of application.

 - An applicant applying for Canadian Experience Class who had a Post-Graduation Status, after completion of his/her program of study, must have one year of full time or equivalent part-time work experience in any of the 0, A or B occupations listed under the NOC at least 24 months prior to the date of application.

-- Volunteer work, off campus work or co-op work term does not count for CEC applications.
+- Volunteer work, off-campus work or co-op work term does not count for CEC applications.